ScottMaclure/alienrpg/README.md

 http://localhost:5000/

+## Issues With Source Material

+* Star system generator creates too many planets per system.
+* No atmosphere = Desert World (Atmosphere table doesn't have a "no atmo" option, only "special"?).
+* Planetary names (what does LV/MT/RF stand for?).
+* No given chance for "surveyed", non-colonised moons and planets (p331).
+* Gas giant planet size should be huge?
+The moons have -4, but the gas giant iself should be large?

 ## Roadmap

 ### v1.0.0

 * [ ] A gas giant has D6+4 significant moons which can be created just like Terrestrial Planets (define new type, hang off gas giant, refactor habitation code, printing code, etc)
+* [ ] Run through star system generator materials, checking with data and code for correctness (testing)
 * [ ] Refactor the "options" UI into its own (nested) component, with a hide/show UI
 * [ ] Refactor options & results to handle multiple generators (star systems, jobs, encounters)
 * [ ] Add Job generator (as another module+button)